-1. The Economic Services Administration (ESA) implemented TANF time limit extensions in conjunction with the WorkFirst partner agencies - the Employment Security Department, Department of Community, Trade, and Economic Development, the State Board for Community and Technical Colleges and tribal governments.
+- 1. The Economic Services Administration (ESA) implemented TANF time limit extensions in conjunction with the WorkFirst partner agencies - the Employment Security Department, Department of Community, Trade, and Economic Development, the State Board for Community and Technical Colleges and tribal governments.
 ESA conducted case staffing and extended benefits for families who need more than sixty months of TANF cash aid due to age, disability or inability to become self-sufficient.
 Parents who refused to participate in WorkFirst after 60 months on TANF would not receive money.
-To ensure that children were not penalized for their parents' choices, ESA provided Child SafetyNet Payments to a third party contractor to pay rent, utilities, and items for the children in the home.

-- 2. ESA implemented the WorkFirst Improvement Initiative in conjunction with the WorkFirst partner agencies and tribes.
+To ensure that children were not penalized for their parents' choices, ESA provided Child SafetyNet Payments to a third party contractor to pay rent, utilities, and items for the children in the home. - 2.
+ESA implemented the WorkFirst Improvement Initiative in conjunction with the WorkFirst partner agencies and tribes.
 The initiative increased accountability for clients and staff ensuring active engagement and progression through full-time participation requirements, close monitoring, daily sign-in at job search activities, a strengthened sanction policy, and monthly reporting by contractors. - 3.
 Graduated sanctions for TANF/SFA clients who failed to participate in WorkFirst activities without good cause were implemented.
 Clients graduated to the next sanction level by remaining in sanction status or by returning to sanction status.
 After three months of sanction, it would take four weeks (instead of two) to cure the sanction.
-WorkFirst sanctions had three levels: - a. remove the person(s) share of the grant; - b. the reduced grant in the first level sanction was to be sent to a protective payee every month until the client cooperated and left sanction status; and - c. the grant was reduced by the person(s) share or forty percent, whichever was more.
-The grant continued to be sent to a protective payee until the client participates in WorkFirst activities.
+WorkFirst sanctions had three levels: - a. the person(s)' share of the grant was removed;